kidtronnix/hapi-dash/README.md

 Boilerplate Hapi Web and API Server Example, with frontend dashboard.
 Based on the fantastic [Hapi Ninja](https://github.com/poeticninja/hapi-ninja) project.

 ## The Goal:
-Create a base boilerplate dashboard app showing how easy it is to get started with Hapi as a web server.
-Quick development of RESTful Resource api endpoints, out the box auth for both API and GUI, and realtime messaging.
+Create a base boilerplate dashboard app, with seperate GUI and API server processes.
+Quick development of RESTful Resource api endpoints, out the box auth for both API and GUI, and realtime frontend communication.

 ## The Stack:
 **Node.js** - Because it's fast, easy to get started, and Javscript is awesome.